atlassubbed/atlas-munchlax/README.md

 ```

+> If you read the source code, you might notice that this library is (relatively) trivial compared to MobX or Meteor.Tracker.
+That's because [Relax](https://github.com/atlassubbed/atlas-relax) is doing *all* of the heavy lifting -- we've reduced the task of state management to [*picking a pattern*](#another-pattern) we'd like to use!
+All of these patterns can be implemented on top of Relax's lego-like primitives.
+The key here is that the same engine for VDOM/graph diffing and reconcilation can easily power both UI frameworks and state management frameworks.

 ### concepts

 Everything in Munchlax is either a **reactive variable** or a **reactive computation** (an "observed" function).
 If a reactive computation returns a value, then that value is a "derived" value, and can be depended on by other reactive computations as if it were a reactive variable.
 Reactive computations are just functions which track (i.e. "observe") the values they depend on.
 If an underlying value changes, the computation is rerun efficiently and atomically.